MOoTawaty/Feature-Engineering-Polynomial-Regression-ML/README.md

 In simple terms:

 Feature Engineering creates useful features → Polynomial Regression uses those features → Gradient Descent learns their weights → The model makes better predictions.

+### NOTE
+This project is a modefied laboratory exercise from the Machine Learning Specialization course provided by Andrew Ng on Coursera.org.